MrTWrecks0208/sc-diff/README.md

-This repo contains a list of action identifiers (found in plist files) and their respective actions in the Apple Shortcuts app (formerly Workflow).
+This repo contains a list of action identifiers (from plist files) and their respective actions in Apple Shortcuts (formerly Workflow).

 {